Kowalski00/morris/README.md

 The goals for this project are:

-- [X] Create a program that will print the sequence up to 10 rows;
+- [X] Create a program that will print the sequence up to 10 lines;
-- [ ] Ask for a input N to print the sequence up to the N row;
+- [ ] Ask for a input N to print the sequence up to the N line;
-- [ ] Describe the sequence along the rows;
+- [ ] Describe the sequence along the lines;
 - [ ] Ask for a single digit number to begin the sequence with that number;
 - [ ] Ask for any number to begin the sequence.